Gluten Free Wild Mushroom Stuffing

 Step 2: Increase the heat to medium high and add mushrooms, sage, thyme, pepper and salt.
 Cook for 15-20 minutes.
 Stir frequently.
 Mushrooms should be tender and any liquid released has almost evaporated.

-Step 3: Transfer the mushroom mixture to a very large bowl and add the bread cubes and parsley.
+Step 3: Transfer the mushroom mixture to a very large bowl.
+Add the bread cubes, parsley, (and dried fruit and cooked sausage if using.)
 Toss ingredients to combine.

 Step 5: Transfer the mix to the prepared baking dish.
 Dot the surface with the last of the butter.
 Cover with foil and bake in the lower 1/3 of a preheated oven at 350 F/177 C for 20-25 minutes.
 Stuffing will appear puffy and it will be warmed through.

 Step 6: Remove foil from the baking dish.
 Increase temperature to 425 F/218 C and bake until the surface is golden-brown and crispy.
+Check for doneness after 15 minutes.
+Baking may take up to 25 minutes.
 Remove from the oven and allow to set for 10 minutes.
 Garnish with herbs if desired.

 The nutrition information provided below is for the recipe as written using lightly salted organic butter and homemade, no-sodium added, organic chicken stock.
-This recipe yields about 15 servings (127g or about 4.5 oz per person.)
+Add-ins are not included.
+This recipe yields about 12 servings (158g or about 5.5 oz per person.)

 - Trans Fat: 0g